atom-dispencer/atom-dispencer/README.md

   about persistence!

-I worked on several Java projects over the following years, including versions of MagiksMostEvile for multiple Minecraft versions and a self-updating calculator which I wrote because I got bored of `V=IR` calculations doing Physics revision.
+I worked on several Java projects over the following years, including versions of MagiksMostEvile for multiple Minecraft versions and a self-updating calculator which I wrote because I got bored of `V=IR` during Physics revision.
 I helped out making a custom compiler, assembler and package manager for a virtual-computer, then decided to make my own!
 I finished the VM and started on the compiler before I was accosted by [UoN-Racing](https://github.com/uon-fs) and have been writing C ever since...

 ...except for a few side projects that is! 😉